Rhinoplasty Nose Surgery

 Rhinoplasty is a procedure designed to improve breathing problems (septoplasty) or aesthetic concerns, such as a hump on the nasal bridge, wide nostrils, a bulbous nose, an extended nasal tip, asymmetry, or any other concern that can result from heredity or injury.

 Rhinoplasty can be implemented as a means to re-shape the nose, from the bridge to the tip.
 The new nose is defined based on the patient’s unique facial structure and is created as a complement to the individual’s natural beauty.
-In conjunction with a rhinoplasty procedure, Dr. Wise can rectify any functional or breathing issues.
+In conjunction with his NJ rhinoplasty procedure, Dr. Wise can rectify any functional or breathing issues.
 Dr. Wise has extensive experience in both “closed” and “open” rhinoplasty techniques.
 Improvement in nasal breathing, in addition to a nose with excellent structural support, is of the utmost importance.
 Your new nose should appear natural, well shaped, and in proportion to your face.

 - Also called "external rhinoplasty," open rhinoplasty involves a transcolumellar incision (between the nostrils), which allows Dr. Wise to manipulate the skin and nasal structure.

 - Open rhinoplasty is often utilized when grafts or implants must be used, at Dr. Wise’s discretion.

 - Small incisions are made endonasally inside the nostrils so that no external scars will be visible.